Coronavirus stimulus check: How to be smart about using your $1,200

 US President Donald Trump signed an unprecedented $2.2 trillion relief bill on March 27 that takes aim at the financial impact of the coronavirus.
 It includes a $1,200 stimulus check, also called an Economic Impact Payment, for most adults and $500 per dependent child.
 Individuals with an adjusted gross income of less than $75,000 or married couples with less than $150,000 will receive the full amount, while those earning more will see a reduced check based on their income.
 The IRS says it'll use taxpayers' 2019 tax returns, or 2018 returns, depending on which ones have been filed, to determine the amount.

 The Treasury Department told CBS News on April 3 that the date for disbursement for 50 million to 70 million Americans is April 15.
+US Treasury Secretary Steven Mnuchin said during a press briefing Monday that 80 million checks will be sent out electronically.
 The funds will be sent via direct deposit using the banking information from a filer's latest tax return.
-On Friday, some Twitter users posted pictures of stimulus payments in their bank accounts.
+On April 11, some Twitter users posted pictures of stimulus payments in their bank accounts.

 Those on Social Security, disability, survivor benefits or who receive Railroad Retirement benefits will also receive funding automatically.

-Friday also saw the launch of the web portal for nonfilers on the IRS' website.
+The web portal for nonfilers on the IRS' website launched on April 11.
 According to the page, US citizens and resident aliens are eligible for the stimulus funds if they:

 - Have a valid Social Security number,